Types of Degrees Medical/Clinical Assistant Majors Are Getting

 Online Medical/Clinical Assistant Programs

-In 2018-2019, 1,224 schools offered a medical/clinical assistant program of some type.
+In the 2018-2019 academic year, 1,224 schools offered some type of medical/clinical assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|